danielbanko/danielbanko.github.io/README.md

 ## Publications
 ##### [Banko-Ferran, Daniel, and Judith Ricks.
 2018.
 “Natural Disasters and Credit Reporting.”
 CFPB Quarterly Consumer Credit Trends 5. ](https://www.consumerfinance.gov/about-us/blog/natural-disaster-assistance-reported-minority-credit-records-among-potentially-affected-consumers/)
-This is part of a series of quarterly reports of consumer credit trends produced by the Bureau of Consumer Financial Protection using a longitudinal, nationally representative sample of approximately five million de-identified credit records maintained by one of the three nationwide credit reporting companies.
+This is part of a series of quarterly reports of consumer credit trends produced by the Consumer Financial Protection Bureau using a longitudinal, nationally representative sample of approximately five million de-identified credit records maintained by one of the three nationwide credit reporting companies.
 This fifth report explores the reporting of natural disasters in consumer credit records.
 <br>

 ## Research Experience